Mayyu Ali, Rohingya

 Poet and Humanitarian Activist

-His most recent poetry collection is called "Exile: Between Genocide and Me"
+His most recent poetry collection is called "Exodus: Between Genocide and Me" and his most recent book is titled: Eradication: A Poet at the Heart of the Rohingya Genocide" with Emilie Lopes

 Thoughtfully written by